3DBAG/CityBuf/readme.md

 This is an extension of the benchmark given in https://github.com/cityjson/paper_cjseq.
 Some dataset were excluded:
 - Railway is not included because it uses geometry templates.
-- Helsinki_tex not included because it uses textures.
-Both features are currently not supported in CityBuf so not fair to include/compare.
+- Helsinki_tex included because it uses textures.
+(TODO: remove Rotterdam/Montréal they also have textures) Both features are currently not supported in CityBuf so not fair to include/compare.

 All using a python implementation on MacOS.
 CPU: M1 Pro 12 Core.